testtrim/testtrim/README.md

 ### Network Access

-The long-term goal of testtrim is to work with tests that require network services via distributed tracing using OpenTelemetry.
+The long-term goal of testtrim is to work with tests that require network services via distributed tracing using OpenTelemetry, in a complicated dance of figuring out whether external dependencies have changed by understanding them in depth.
 Presently this capability is on the drawing board only.

+testtrim does detect access to external processes through the network.
+It's default behavior is that any test that touches the network will always be rerun on a future commit, but [this can be configured](#network-configuration) to meet a variety of needs.

 ### Tags & Platforms